emilaramazow/workshop-pathfinder/README.md

 This is a Spring MVC application that:

-1. Uses MySQL Database and these tables:
+1. Uses MySQL Database and have these tables:

 <img width="826" alt="Screenshot 2022-05-30 at 17 17 46" src="https://user-images.githubusercontent.com/88932265/171011030-e5448c00-c986-4550-ac36-0ac9ce5a818f.png">